 Our Board

-With a BA in Journalism and a Master of Professional Studies in Print and Digital Media Publishing, Joshua currently works for Creatd, Inc, a Manhattan-based Nasdaq technology company.
-At Creatd, Joshua serves as Head of Content for Vocal, a multimedia digital publishing platform dedicated to supporting independent storytellers and the broader Creator Economy through industry-leading content creation tools, resources, and community engagement.
-In addition to his work at Creatd, Joshua serves as a committee chairman for the George Washington University Journal of Ethics in Publishing, where he oversees operations and strategic best practices for the quarterly execution of GW’s newest academic journal.
+With a BA in Journalism and a Master of Professional Studies in Print and Digital Media Publishing, Joshua most recently worked for Creatd, Inc, a Manhattan-based Nasdaq technology company.
+At Creatd, Joshua served as head of content for Vocal, a multimedia digital publishing platform dedicated to supporting independent storytellers and the broader creator economy through industry-leading content creation tools, resources, and community engagement.
+In addition, Joshua serves as a committee chairman for the George Washington University Journal of Ethics in Publishing, where he oversees operations and strategic best practices for the quarterly execution of GW’s newest academic journal.

 Testimonials